urbit/docs/docs/programming/system/marks.md

 it together with some preexisting ones to have fun with type conversions.

-Let's make a small "cord" mark.
+Let's make a small "examples-cord" mark.
 "Cord" is a name we use for `@t` text, but there's no predefined mark for it.
-This is `/mar/cord.hoon`:
+Let's put the following code in:
+`/mar/examples/cord.hoon`:

 ```
 /?
 314